LA SALLE COUNTY

 Site ResponsibilityThis site is being addressed through federal, state, and potentially responsible party (PRP) actions.

 Threats and ContaminantsSamples collected from the two large slag piles located along the Little Vermillion River found that the material has elevated concentrations of several metals that include cadmium, copper, chromium, lead, nickel, and zinc.
-Samples collected from the sediment within the river were also found to contain high levels of the same metals found in the slag piles, indicating that the river has likely been impacted by the site.
+Samples collected from the sediment within the river were also found to contain high levels of the same metals found in the slag piles, indicating that the river had likely been impacted by the site.
 The surface water pathway was the primary pathway used to score this site for the NPL.
 Other samples collected on-site show low levels of a variety of contaminants that include pesticides, polychlorinated biphenyls (PCBs), and solvents and chemicals found in oil and coal.
 In September 1999, the Agency for Toxic Substances and Disease Registry (ATSDR) and the Illinois Department of Public Health issued a public health statement, stating that the site was a public health hazard due to the presence of cadmium and lead found in soil in the adjacent residential area.

 In September 2003 an Administrative Order by Consent (AOC) was signed by EPA and the PRPs to address several areas of concern in an emergency removal action at the La Salle Rolling Mills, including oil-contaminated waste piles, asbestos, and numerous storage tanks.
 The cyanide-contaminated waste material that was removed is being stored onsite and awaiting disposal at a licensed facility.

 The long-term cleanup of the site is being addressed under Superfund's remedial process.
 On September 26, 2006, an Administrative Settlement Agreement and Order on Consent for Remedial Investigation/Feasibility Study (RI/FS) was signed by EPA and Carus Chemical Company.
-In the 2006 order, the Carus Chemical Company agreed to perform the RI/FS for the portion of the facility that they currently own and for the Little Vermilion River.
-EPA is concurrently conducting the RI/FS on the remainder of the facility and in the residential area adjacent to the facility.
+In the 2006 order, the Carus Chemical Company agreed to perform the RI/FS for the portion of the facility that they currently own and for the Little Vermilion River, with EPA concurrently conducting the RI/FS on the remainder of the facility and in the residential area adjacent to the facility.

 Many residences surrounding the site agreed to have their yards sampled and screened for various metals contamination in summer 2006.
 While initial data did not show very high levels of metals contamination in the residential area, supplemental sampling performed at additional properties in late 2008 showed elevated levels of metals at some properties.

 Phase I of the remedial investigation began during the summer of 2007 and Phase II began in the summer of 2008.
 EPA completed all of its investigation activities in the spring of 2010.
-Data from both phases of the investigation is being evaluated as part of the RI.

 In September 2009, EPA conducted a time-critical removal action to demolish an old laboratory building, situated adjacent to the rolling mill, that was heavily contaminated with metals dust/debris.
 The time-critical removal action also removed friable asbestos located on the outside of the rolling mill and on the ground outside of the rolling mill.